 Transverse section of the wall of a large elastic artery demonstrating the well-developed tunica media containing elastic lamellae.
 Pararosaniline–toluidine blue stain; medium magnification.
 Reproduced with permission from Junqueira LC, Carneiro J: Basic Histology: Text and Atlas, 11th ed.
 New York, NY: McGraw-Hill; 2005.1

 The ascending aorta is approximately 3 cm in diameter, depending on age, sex, and body surface area.
 Among approximately 3500 individuals in the Multi-Ethnic Study of Atherosclerosis, the mean diameter of the ascending aorta was 3.2 ± 0.4 cm,7,8 and in none of these normal individuals exceeded 5 cm.
 The diameter of the aortic arch is similar.
-Descending in the posterior mediastinum, the aorta tapers slightly to about 2 to 2.3 cm and the abdominal aorta narrows further to 1.7 to 1.9 cm in ...
+Descending in the posterior mediastinum, the aorta tapers slightly to about 2 to 2.3 cm and the abdominal aorta narrows further to 1.7 to 1.9 cm in its ...